RaphaelOlivier/transboost/README.md

 #### series.py
 Functions that help building hypothesis on time series.
 One is *svmhyp* : given data and labels, it returns a svm-based hypothesis using *learning.learnSVM*.

 The others are projection function that help filling the projFinder function.
 For each function *f*, there is a *f_param* function that, given some information (typically the lengths of source and target series), will return a collection (or yield a generator) of parameters sets.
-Look at each one for some details
+Look at each one for some details.
 #### seriesGeneration.py
 Functions that help create of manipulate series datasets.
 * *genere_dataset* : given a number of elements, a length of series, a path and various sets parameters (ranges of oscillations, deviations of noise, slopes of main classes,...), builds and returns a dataset.